-Ref Page Policy / Modification Reason l ago Paragraph mountaine. ntoucon C. Resisting the unjustified loss of supported and specialist accommodation unless it can be demonstrated that there is a surplus of that form of accommodation in the area and that it is no longer required; D. Supporting proposals where it can be demonstrated that the existing accommodation is incapable of meeting contemporary standards of care and the existing accommodation will be adequately re-provided to an equivalent or greater standard in the area.
-MM43 68 8.30 Supported and Specialised Accommodation Sheltered Accommodation (also referred to as supported housing) • Self-contained accommodation for people who require no or a low level of support. • Schemes normally include additional communal facilities such as a residents' lounge and a scheme manager, warden or personal alarm/telecare system • Use Class C3 Removal of use class reference.
-Extra care accommodation (also referred to as assisted living, close care, continuing care housing) • Self-contained residential accommodation and associated facilities with additional care support for residents who may be less independent. • Aimed at older people, or younger people with particular care needs. • A range of facilities are normally available such as a residents' lounge, laundry room, a restaurant or meal provision facilities, classes, and a base for health care workers.
-Domiciliary care will be available to varying levels, either
+Ref Page Policy/Paragraph Main Modification MM43 68 8.30 surplus of that form of accommodation in the D. Supporting proposals where it can be demon and specialist accommodation unless it can be demonstrated that there is a earea and that it is no longer required; Instrated that the existing accommodation is incapable of meeting sting accommodation will be adequately re-provided to an equivalent or Supported and Specialised Accommodation Sheltered Accommodation (also referred to as supported housing) Extra care accommodation (also referred to as assisted living, close care, continuing care housing) Definition Self-contained accommodation for people who require no or a low level of support.
+Schemes normally include additional communal facilities such as a residents' lounge and a scheme manager, warden or personal alarm/telecare system Use Class C3 Self-contained residential accommodation and associated facilities with additional care support for residents who may be less independent.
+Aimed at older people, or younger people with particular care needs.
+A range of facilities are normally available such as a residents' lounge, laundry room, a restaurant or meal provision facilities, classes, and a base for health care workers.
+Domiciliary care will be available to varying levels, either as part of the accommodation package or as additional service which can be purchased if required.
+Use Class C3